10101-art/public-contracts/README.md

 # 10101.art Smart Contracts

-A blockchain platform for fractional ownership of valuable physical artworks, making art investment transparent, secure, and accessible to a wider audience on BNB Smart Chain (BSC), Ethereum and other EVM-compatible networks.
+A blockchain platform for fractional ownership of valuable physical artworks, making art investment transparent, secure, and accessible to a wider audience on BNB Smart Chain (BSC) and other EVM-compatible networks.

 ## Technology Stack